pDembiermont/hydratation-bot/README.md

 python3 hydratation_bot/main.py
 ```
 The script is based on OpenWeather API and Slack API,
-it will check the outside temp every 4 hours and post a slack message if it's too hot
+it will check the outside temp every 4 hours and post a slack message if it's too hot.
-Please Drink responsibly
+</br>Please Drink responsibly